rummyr/MMM-metoffice-datapoint/README.md

 * Sign up to the DataPoint API (follow Register on <a href="https://www.metoffice.gov.uk/datapoint/" target="_blank">https://www.metoffice.gov.uk/datapoint/</a>)
 * Get your API key (linked from <a href="https://www.metoffice.gov.uk/datapoint/api" target="_blank">https://www.metoffice.gov.uk/datapoint/api</a>)
 * Edit it into the “apiKey” field of the configuration
-* Find your nearest “Site”, I would recommend going to <a href="https://www.metoffice.gov.uk" target="_blank"></a> and use the search.
+* Find your nearest “Site”, I would recommend going to <a href="https://www.metoffice.gov.uk" target="_blank">the MetOffice site</a> and use the search.
 * Edit this into the siteName field of the configuration

-### Advanced Location Setting – siteId,regionId, latitude, longitude
+#### Advanced Location Setting – siteId,regionId, latitude, longitude

 The DataPoint API actually uses something I call a siteId to retrieve the 3 hourly forecasts, and a regionId to retrieve the general text forecast.
 The module finds these 2 ids by running 2 queries against the MetOffice site and looking for a site matching the siteName.
 It does this for you.